vitiral/simple-quality/why.md

 # Why This Book Exists
 There is a lack of good documentation unifying and extending quality best practices.
-While there have been several advancements made in how to develop quality software, they have largely been piecemeal and lacked the tools fit them all together.
+While there have been several advancements made in how to develop quality software, they have largely been piecemeal and lacked the tools to fit them all together.
 Several of the recent advancements include:
 - better revision control tools and best practices
-- new emphasis on unit tests as integral to the development process
+- new emphasis on unit tests as part of the development process
 - linters and auto-formatters to help projects have easy to read code
 - more emphasis on documentation, including inline developer documentation
 - the agile process and associated tools